International commitments made

 - A precautionary approach should be applied (Principle 15).

-- limiting greenhouse gas emissions will be done on the basis of equity, with peaking of emissions taking longer for developing countries (Article 4).
+- limiting greenhouse gas emissions will be done on the basis of equity, with emisssions in developed countries being cut faster than the global average, while emissions in developing countries can rise for a time (Articles 4.1 and 4.4).

 References